andrew/ultimate-awesome/README.md

 - [awesome-crowdynamics](https://github.com/pozapas/awesome-crowdynamics) - A curated collection of open-source tools and resources for studying and analyzing crowd dynamics, pedestrian flow, and evacuation strategies.
 - [SORTED](https://github.com/PTDZ/SORTED) - SORTED: A curated collection of interesting ideas, tools, and resources in neuroscience, data management, and data science, all in the spirit of Open Science.
 Additionally, it includes interesting miscellaneous links related to AI tools and productivity.
 - [awesome-ruby-ast](https://github.com/rajasegar/awesome-ruby-ast) - A list of awesome tools and libraries which deals with ASTs in Ruby.
-- [awesome-multi-agent-systems](https://github.com/richardblythman/awesome-multi-agent-systems) - A curated list of awesome resources, libraries, frameworks, and tools for multi-agent systems (MAS) research and development.
 - [awesome-solana-programs](https://github.com/SunitRoy2703/awesome-solana-programs) - A curated list of open-source Solana programs🚀.
 - [awesome-airdrops](https://github.com/tpoonach/awesome-airdrops) - Referral Free Airdrop Links for Getting free Crypto Coins.
 - [awesome-projections](https://github.com/webgeodatavore/awesome-projections) - Gather informations related to maps projections.